PathwayCommons/cpath2/cpath2-mvn/distribution/src/main/etc/readme.txt

 10) CONVERTER_CLASS - leave empty or use a specific converter class (like cpath.converter.internal.UniprotConverterImpl);

 MORE DETAILS

+About how to use the admin tool.

-One can also use cpath2.sh or import-data.sh scripts to execute data import commands (as above), export some data or generate reports (e.g., validation).
+One can also use import-data.sh scripts to execute the entire data import pipeline.

-(run cpath2.sh w/o arguments to see the hint).
+(run cpath2-cli.sh w/o arguments to see the hint).

 Prepare MySQL Databases.
 If required, generate (all or some of) the cpath2 database schemas using the same db names as specified in the $CPATH2_HOME/cpath.properties file:

-sh cpath2.sh -create-tables cpathmain,cpathwarehouse,cpathmetadata
+sh cpath2-cli.sh -create-tables cpathmain,cpathwarehouse,cpathmetadata
 (WARNING: this destroys and re-creates the databases, if existed!)

 1. Fetch/Update Instance Metadata:
-#sh cpath2.sh -fetch-metadata <metadataURL>
+#sh cpath2-cli.sh -fetch-metadata <metadataURL>
-sh cpath2.sh -fetch-metadata "file:///full-path/metadata.conf"
+sh cpath2-cli.sh -fetch-metadata "file:///full-path/metadata.conf"

-2. Fetch Data (download, parse, clean, convert, and store data locally) sh cpath2.sh -fetch-data
+2. Fetch Data (download and store data locally) sh cpath2-cli.sh -fetch-data
-- gets all warehouse and pathway data sequentially; one can also import, e.g., CHEBI only: sh cpath2.sh -fetch-data CHEBI
+- gets all warehouse and pathway data sequentially; one can also import, e.g., CHEBI only: sh cpath2-cli.sh -fetch-data CHEBI

+3.Premerge (parse, clean, convert, and store data in the database) sh cpath2-cli.sh -premerge
+#sh cpath2-cli.sh -premerge <IDENTIFIER>
-(WARNING: do not run multiple parallel '-fetch-data' processes that import the same TYPE of data)
+#WARN: do not run multiple parallel '-premerge' processes that import WAREHOUSE data)

-sh cpath2.sh -premerge
-#sh cpath2.sh -premerge <IDENTIFIER>

-# also possible to configure (in a "metadata.conf") and use an external cleaner/converter, i.e., after the cpath2.jar was compiled:
-#$JAVA_HOME/bin/java -DCPATH2_HOME=$CPATH2_HOME -Djava.io.tmpdir=$CPATH2_HOME/tmp -cp /path-to/MyDataCleanerImpl.class;/path-to/MyDataConverterImpl.class -Xss65536k -Xmx2g -jar cpath2.jar -premerge

-sh cpath2.sh -merge
+sh cpath2-cli.sh -merge
-#sh cpath2.sh -merge <IDENTIFIER> --force
+#sh cpath2-cli.sh -merge <IDENTIFIER> --force

 # create full-text index:
-sh cpath2.sh -create-index
+sh cpath2-cli.sh -create-index

   Optionally (though highly recommended), you can also create a 'blacklist' (i.e. ignore list) for the graph queries.
 The graph queries will simply not traverse through the entities in this list and the entity references in the list will be eliminated from the SIF exports.
 The blacklist is generated solely based on the number of degrees of an entity (number of interactions and complexes an entity (grouped by entity reference) participates).
 A high-degree entity causes unnecessary traversing during the graph queries -- hence not wanted.
 However, the following command will keep the entities that control more than a threshold number of reactions out of the blacklist since this type of entities are often biologically relevant -- for more, see the blacklist.* options in the cpath.properties:

-sh cpath2.sh -create-blacklist <main_database_name> $CPATH2_HOME/blacklist.txt
+sh cpath2-cli.sh -create-blacklist <main_database_name> $CPATH2_HOME/blacklist.txt

-sh cpath2.sh -create-downloads "homo sapiens,mus musculus"
+sh cpath2-cli.sh -create-downloads "homo sapiens,mus musculus"

 DB DUMPS